-SER Committees and Working Groups play a crucial role in guiding the Society’s mission and activities.
+SER Committees, Working Groups, and Ad-Hoc Committees play a crucial role in guiding the Society’s mission and activities.
 Committees and Working Groups may be established or disestablished by the resolution of the Board.
 The Board Chair shall act as ex-officio on each SER committee and the Executive Director shall act as the ex-officio on each SER Working Group.
 Ad-hoc Committees are formed by the Board of Directors for specific initiatives.

 The Executive Committee consists of the Chair, Vice Chair, Secretary, Treasurer and any other Directors appointed by the Board.
 The committee acts on behalf of the Board when the Board is not in session.